The un-conferences and open schools across South East Asia

 - How to motivate your students or colleagues to learn new stuff?

 - How to run a family business and still maintain a personal life?

 (The readcamp in Phnom Penh - an open school focussed on what people love to read)

 The above suggestions are just what works for us most of the time.
 Sometimes we change the flow and structure (for example, we run only one track if we have a smaller number of participants).
 You may run your open school based on what is more comfortable for you and what works at your venue and with your community.

 Why run open schools?

 We believe that there is a lot of knowledge locked away in our cities and communities.
 We wanted a platform where people from diverse backgrounds, ages, and occupations can come together.
-We were tired of rigid conferences with their expensive fees, non-context-aware speakers, VIP areas and a general waste of name tags, banners and other paraphernalia.
+We were tired of rigid conferences with their expensive fees, non-context-aware speakers, VIP areas and a general waste (name tags, banners and other paraphernalia).
 We run the un-conferences as a neutral venue for people to come together and share skills, ideas and interests with an as low ecological footprint as possible.
-There is a lot of talk of smart cities - the open school community thinks that a “smart” city is the one that becomes smarter by sharing.
+There is a lot of talk of smart cities, we believe that a “smart” city is the one that becomes smarter by sharing.

 (The “art of getting lost” is an open school theme where we discuss our explorations beyond the borders of our status quo)

 If you plan to run an unconference in your university or office, you can suggest to your teachers or managers that such type of meets help build the culture of peer learning and independent learning.